garrardkitchen/blog/content/posts/dotnet-aspire-and-redis.md

 }
 ```

-I felt that this was logical.
-I have experience [limited] with Blazor pages so I did go into this feeling confident and that this was not going to be too much of a stretch.
+I felt that what I had done was logical and flowed well.
+I do have experience [limited] with Blazor pages so I did go into this feeling confident and that this was not going to be too much of a stretch.

 Just like that, I was all set to run the app!
-It worked flawlessly and as intended like most of the code I write 👀.
+I'm delighted to announce it worked flawlessly and as intended, like most of the code I write 👀.

 ## Confirmation of counter persistence